 Consistent with prior research (36,37), those who failed to reduce their smoking during the trial or who only cut out a small number of cigarettes were less likely to have quit smoking following the trial.
 Although reduction and cessation patterns aligned with treatment assignment, baseline reports of anxiety, social functioning, and nicotine dependence were similarly important.
-Smoking trajectories were substantially more predictive of follow-up CO than assignment to NRT treatment group, which suggests that a focus on initial smoking reduction (i.e., as few as two weeks following instructions to reduce) is important when considering who is likely to benefit from a recommendation to reduce smoking among those not ready to quit abruptly.
+Latent class assignment was approximately as strongly associated with follow-up smoking cessation as was random assignment to active or placebo NRT, which suggests that a focus on initial smoking reduction (i.e., as few as two weeks following instructions to reduce) is important when considering who is likely to benefit from a recommendation to reduce smoking among those not ready to quit abruptly.
+Our findings also indicate that those with lower anxiety achieved greater reductions in CPD, suggesting interventions that address anxiety could help to maximize smoking reduction.

-Recent literature recommends lower cutoffs for biochemically-verified smoking cessation, with CO values as low as 6ppm (35), emphasizing the relevance of predictive modeling.
-However, particular smoking trajectories appear to improve prediction of CO values, and discerning between those trajectories occurred largely at two and four-week follow-up points.
 When asked to reduce smoking, those with substantial reductions after two weeks may follow paths toward substantial reduction or quitting, while those with minimal initial reductions may revert to their usual smoking levels.
-These results align with a previous LCA (38) which concluded that smokers who are not looking to quit are not homogeneous.
+These results align with a previous LCA (38) which concluded that people who smoked but are not looking to quit are heterogeneous.

-Limitations
+Strengths and limitations

 Several unmeasured variables might confound the associations in question, and we cannot evaluate the impact of residual confounding.
 For example, ethnicity, education, intention to reduce were either not measured, or not measured consistently across trials.
 Additionally, the trials did not capture short term changes in CPD that occurred temporarily between measurements, which could have affected outcomes (39).
 Latent classes were developed based on self-reported CPD.
 It is possible that participants inaccurately reported their CPD, but it was not possible to biochemically confirm CPD using CO.
 Although a person may reduce their CPD, they may also inhale their remaining cigarettes more deeply, which could mean that the CO reading does not decrease in-line with the reduction in CPD (40).
 Furthermore, CO has a half-life of around 4 hours meaning that the magnitude of the measurement is affected by the recency of smoking (35).
 Therefore, even if a person has reduced their daily CPD overall this would not be reflected in the CO measurement if they had smoked their remaining cigarettes just before the measure was taken.

-The McNeil trials recruited participants who wanted to reduce but not stop smoking and had smoked for at least 3 years.
-Therefore, our analyses may not generalize to participants consciously seeking to reduce smoking to quit, although many participants in these trials did quit smoking after smoking reduction intervention.
+Conclusion

-Examining latent trajectories in smoking behavior among a sample of smokers not looking to quit reveals heterogeneity in smoking patterns.
-Identifying these subgroups may allow for targeted intervention with the goal of reducing cigarette use particularly among populations predisposed to tobacco use.
+Our examination of latent trajectories in smoking behavior among a sample of people who were not motivated to quit revealed heterogeneity in smoking patterns.
+Specifically, three distinct smoking trajectories were identified, each with implications for subsequent smoking or abstinence.
+These findings provide further evidence that a greater magnitude of reduction is associated with an increased likelihood of smoking cessation among people who, at baseline, were not ready to quit and demonstrate the importance of reduction during the first two weeks after a smoking intervention.

 ACKNOWLEDGEMENTS

-This research was supported by NIH/NIDA under award number T32DA043593.
+This research was supported by NIH/NIDA T32DA043593 and NIH/NIGMS P20GM103644.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 REFERENCES

 1. World Health Organization.
 WHO report on the global tobacco epidemic, 2011: warning about the dangers of tobacco.
 2011 [cited 2023 Jan 20]; Available from: https://apps.who.int/iris/handle/10665/44616